imhicihu/Focus-Group-2016/improvements.md

 + To do list:
     * better microphone (a must condition)
-    * better workflow to better, secure and reliable transcripts
+    * a better software, API or WebApp for better and reliable transcripts
     * more bibliography about sound edition